mamonu/bumblebee/README.md

 <br>

-useful nlp functions for text mining in a package format
+useful nlp functions / pipelines / transformers for text mining in a package format

 <br>